Misalignment is rarely caused by a lack of meetings.

 - detect changes reliably

-- summarize updates in a consistent format
+- summarize updates in a consistent format with your own custom prompts

-- deliver via email, push, or digest
+- deliver via email, push, or digest, in your team’s language (multilingual briefs)

 If you want fewer surprises across squads and partners: